 Keith Griffiths has 30 years of publishing, marketing and trade show experience, including the start-up of Jems Communications, where as president he helped lead the creation of multiple trade magazines, research journals, trade shows, newsletters, books, videos, and on-line resources for the emergency care market.
 With his partner, the late Jim Page, Keith arranged the sale of Jems in 1993 to the Times Mirror Corporation and continued to head the Jems Division for Times Mirror for the next four years.

 He left to form his own consulting organization in 1997 and continues to serve as a contributing editor for the Journal of Emergency Medical Services.
-He serves on the College of Fellows for the National Academy of Emergency Dispatch, which has been a consulting client for the past nine years, and is on the Board of Directors for the Sudden Cardiac Arrest Foundation.
+He serves on the College of Fellows for the National Academy of Emergency Dispatch, which has been a consulting client for the past nine years, and served on the Board of Directors for the Sudden Cardiac Arrest Foundation.
 He serves on the advisory boards of several organizations, including Take Heart America, EPIC Medics, the National Institute for Urban Search and Rescue, and the James O. Page Foundation.

 Keith has a BA degree in journalism from San Diego State University where he later studied marketing, advertising, accounting and management as a graduate student in its MBA program.
 He has been a frequent speaker at the Folio Magazine Publishing Seminars and is on the Board of Directors for the Western Publications Association, the leading organization for magazine publishers in the western states.